satishgaurav/shell-vim-bash-hacks/setting-up-deepchem-env.md

+## The installtion didnot work on the macOS, Finally i am using wsl on windows.
+So it only works on Linux
+DeepChem has many depencdency package.
+Along with installing others you have to install these packages too.

+`conda install -c omnia openmm`
+`conda install -c omnia pdbfixer`

 # Update
 Initially I had installed python version 3.7 however i think it doesnot support python version greater > 3.7, i have python version python 3.7.10 now i have downgrade the python version.